Elkhounds Norwegian / Swedish - Elghund / Jamthund

 The young Jamthund puppies shown to the left, in amongst them is our brand new female addition to our Jamthund lineage.
 Our young female was born overseas March 13th, 2016 and I traveled over and got Aina, she is here now.
 She is from ancient pure hunting Jamthunds, recognized the world over as some of the most serious hunting Jamthunds available.
 We are so very excited to have this opportunity to extend the great breed of Jamthunds in Canada and North America over the next years.

 Well I had a spectacular time over in Finland at the end of May 2016.
 I was able to attend the International Dog Show at Joensuu while I was there to pick up our new Jamthund, Aina. ( Lots more to come on Aina, she is a beauty), but for now just a little bit about the great show, and of course truly awesome Jamthunds I saw.
 Joensuu Dog Show

 There were some truly great Jamthunds at the show, I was so happy to be able to attend and witness such a collection of great dogs.
 Neat thing was right beside the Jamthunds, or Swedish Elkhound ring, was the Norwegian Elkhounds.
-So I was able to get a chance to see both types side by side in all the splendour that only a great Finnish show can accomplish.
+So I was able to get a chance to see both types side by side in all the splendor that only a great Finnish show can accomplish.